Ethiopia: Urbanization

 Population growth, migration, and urbanization are all straining both governments' and ecosystems' capacity to provide people with basic services.
 Urbanization has steadily been increasing in Ethiopia, with two periods of significantly rapid growth.
 First, in 1936–1941 during the Italian occupation under Mussolini's fascist government, and then from 1967 to 1975 when the populations of urban areas tripled.

 In 1936, Italy annexed Ethiopia, building infrastructure to connect major cities, and a dam providing power and water.
-This along with the influx of Italians and labourers was the major cause of rapid growth during this period.
-The second period of growth was from 1967 to 1975 when rural populations migrated to towns seeking work and better living conditions.
+This, along with the influx of Italians and labourers, was the major cause of rapid growth during this period.
+The second period of growth was from 1967 to 1975, when rural populations migrated to towns seeking work and better living conditions.

 This pattern slowed due to the 1975 Land Reform program instituted by the government, which provided incentives for people to stay in rural areas.
 As people moved from rural areas to the cities, there were fewer people to grow food for the population.
 The Land Reform Act was meant to increase agriculture since food production was not keeping up with population growth over the period of 1970–1983.
 This program encouraged the formation of peasant associations, large villages based on agriculture.
 The legislation did lead to an increase in food production, although there is debate over the cause; it may be related to weather conditions more than the reform.
 Urban populations have continued to grow with an 8.1% increase from 1975 to 2000.

+As of at least 2024, Ethiopia is one of the most rapidly urbanizing countries in the world, although its population is still largely rural.